 A farm owned by the wider family, with siblings and/or parents, will require careful thought as Courts are reluctant to damage the livelihoods of other third parties.

 If there are enough liquid assets to go around, the Court can depart from equality in order to protect any inherited element.

 If you are not married, consider a prenup agreement to evidence what is intended from a financial point of view if the marriage ends.
 This will save time, stress and money in the future.
 It is also possible to put assets in trust for future generations.

 Expert in farming divorce cases.

-Based in Harrogate, I am an expert in farming divorce cases and have acted in a number of high-value cases in North Yorkshire and beyond with a successful track record for clients, both litigated and negotiated.
+Within the Stowe team, we have a number of experts in farming divorce cases and have acted in a number of high-value cases with a successful track record for clients, both litigated and negotiated.